repaction/uploader/README.md

 ![Testing Status](https://github.com/repaction/uploader/workflows/Testing%20uploader/badge.svg)
 ---

-# Dropbox Uploader Action
+# Cloud Uploader Action

-This github action simply upload a file to dropbox.
+This github action simply upload a file to cloud.
+Now only uploading to dropbox has been implemented.

 ## Usage